LogtalkDotOrg/logtalk3/examples/NOTES.md

 	Logtalk objects and categories

 - `named_databases`
-    example of an implementation of Lean Prolog API for named databases for Prolog compilers with a module system
+    example of an implementation of the Lean Prolog API for named databases for Prolog compilers with a module system

 - `operators`